adamjmurray/Ember-Drum-Sequencer/README.md

    * Fix the cross-browser compatibility problems.

-   * Remember all application state (BPM, volume, etc) in the URL hash.
+   * Remember BPM in the URL.

    * The app loads an audio sample for every step in the grid.
 This increases start-up time, and won't scale up.
 It would be better to have a set number of samples (aka "voices") per track.
 Then we could use a round-robin strategy to select a sample during playback.
 I'd default to 4, or maybe 8, samples per track.
 Bonus points for making the number of samples per track configurable.